-(b) Represents a loss resulting from the sale of assets to a franchisee pursuant to a multi-unit development agreement executed in the prior fiscal year.
-This loss is included in Loss on disposal of assets in the Consolidated Statements of Comprehensive Income.
+(b) Represents a loss (gain) resulting from the sale of assets to a franchisee.
+This loss (gain) is included in Loss on disposal of assets in the Consolidated Statements of Comprehensive Income.

 (c) Represents costs and expenses related to a consulting project to support the Company's strategic initiatives, which are included in Selling, general and administrative on the Consolidated Statements of Comprehensive Income.